jtyrrell86/Capstone-1/README.md

 <br>

 ## Has Legalization of Recreational Marijuana had a Measurable Impact?
 From my prior analysis it appears as though asthma hospitalization rates have actually decreased.
-In order to more confidently state that rates have decreased I removed the filters I had in place to return more aggregated data in order to increase my sample size before conducting a T-Test and finding a p-value.
-In removing those filters to look at data on the county-level for each gender, for each of the five age groups, and for all counties I discovered significant inconsistancies.
-Though there were some counties that had reported data for both genders and each of the five age groups many did not.
-I'll disccuss this furthur in my lessons learned section, but to be as inclusive as possible used all data that at least had a rate, a gender, and an age group.

-I chose to use Welches T-test because because both of my sample sizes and variances were unequal.
-My null hypothesis was that the means of both samples were equal and my alternate hypothesis is that they are not.
-I first calculated Welches T-statistic and then used welch satterwithe to calculate degrees of freedom.
-Finnally, I plotted the p-value Region, as shown below, and calculated the p-value.

-[Figure 1.4]

-With a p- value of 3.7040031153345865e-07 as shown above I was able to reject the null hypothesis.
-Once rejected I still needed to answer the question did it difinitivly decrease.
-To do this I plotted the probability dencisty function

-for each sample from my data sets normal dis pdf of
+In order to more confidently state that rates have decreased a hypothesis test was performed under the following under the following conditions:

+* **Null Hypthothesis(H0):** The rates did not change and thus sample means are the same
+* **Alternate Hypthothesis(HA):** The rates did  change
+* **Significance Threshold(alpha):** 0.05

+Due to the limited number of data points that had been used in my prior analysis I instead used data from all counties, seperate genders, and the five different age groups.
+This required additional EDA as there were a significant number of zero and null values in the non aggregated data.
+Out of the more than 20,000 rows this left me with only 599 rows for the pre-legalization sample and and 518 for the post-legalization sample.
+Performing a two-tailed t-test on these two samples resulted in:

+<b> p-value = 3.70e-07 </b>

+The results of this t-test allowed me to reject the null hypothesis and confirm that asthma hospitalization rates did change.

+In order to confirm the decrease I saw in my prior analysis I plotted the PDF of both pre-legalization and post-legalization samples.

 [Figure 1.5]
     <div align="center">
         <img src="images/Condenced_Distribution_of_Asthma_Hospitalization_Rates.png" width="" height="">
     </div>
 <br>

+## Conclusion
+While my analysis shows that asthma hospitalization rates post-legalization actually fell it does not allow me to show any correlation betwen marijuana legalization and these rates. {more help with these last two sections}

 ## Lessons Learned
 The authors of this data specific warn against making inferences from this data about environmental changes.